ramki11/Survey/README.md

 One this setup is complete, open the **Run and Debug** panel in Visual Studio Code and select **Debug Backend**.

-You can also run both of these debuggers simultaneously by selecting **Run Frontend and Backend**.
+You can also run both of these debuggers simultaneously by selecting **Debug Frontend and Backend**.

 ### Testing
 Coming soon..